Puerto Vallarta Packing Tips, Money Exchange Tips and Airport Arrival Tips

 Some people get pesos from their bank before they leave home by ordering them in advance.
 Banks do tend to offer pretty poor exchange rates.
 If you live in larger urban town you can find local money exchange companies that give pretty good rates and a little peace of mind to the traveler who doesn’t want to have any surprises upon arrival in PV.
 It is more costly however because the exchange rates are not as good as others.

+If you have arrived in Puerto Vallarta without Mexican Pesos, it’s easy to get them when you land at the airport.
 Now, why do you need pesos when you arrive at the airport?
 Because if you use pesos instead of dollars to pay for your taxi or van to your hotel or resort, you won’t have to take that exchange rate haircut I was talking about that I took in Guadalajara.
 Just remember that if you pay for your airport transportation in your funny money, it will just cost you a little more, that’s all.
 So no big deal guys.
 You don’t have to do the money ATM dealie at the airport if you don’t want to.
+You can even pay for your taxi using a credit card.
 Just sayin that if you get into the swing of things with a little practice at the airport ATM, you will have a more comfortable time navigating the Money machines during the rest of your stay.
+Use the right ATM Machines in the airport lobby.

 Listen To The Podcast